 The Upside of Separation

-To put it mildly, separating from a partner is a daunting concept.
-It puts a full stop on life as you know it and can feel like free falling into an unknown future.
+Separating from a partner can be overwhelming.
+The change is significant and it can feel like free falling into an unknown future.
 There are many things to consider and initially, the questions outweigh the answers.
+This decision may be contemplated for weeks, months, years before actions is taken.

 • Where will I live?